Keenpoint/mongodb-sync-indexes/README.md

       - *droppedIndex*: When the index is successfully dropped.
       - *done*: Fired at the end of execution.
 If a callback is provided in arguments, it is attached to this event.

-This last structure can be used to define personalized listeners when the events "dropIndex", "createIndex", "droppedIndex" and "createdIndex" occur.

-The difference between "dropIndex" and "droppedIndex" is: the former is called whenever an index in your collection in not in the list of indexes passed in the first argument; the latter is called when the drop operation is successful.
-The same happens for the creation events.

 # Examples

 - Updating a collection